-Watts Charges & Epstein Credits
+Watts Charges and Epstein Credits in California Divorce

 Between the date of separation and the date the divorce is finalized, spouses may be in a financial limbo: they are still co-owners of a community property home, but only one of them is living in it.
 This creates two potential financial imbalances: